ornlu-is/ornlu-is.github.io/content/posts/kubernetes_architecture_overview.md

 draft: false
 ---

 I've been meaning to do this for a while now.
-I've studied quite a Kubernetes in the past year and have a ton of handwritten notes that I want to throw away, so I'm transfering all of those notes into my blog.
+I've studied quite a bit of Kubernetes in the past year and have a ton of handwritten notes that I want to throw away, so I'm transfering all of those notes into my blog.
 This is also a great review opportunity (and also has the added advantage that I will stop needing to comb through endless sheets of paper when I want to remember something).
 This is the first of such posts and it covers some basics around the architecture of a Kubernetes cluster.

 ## Overview